nemanjarogic/face-recognition/README.md

 # Face Recognition

-Face Recognition is web application which you can use to recognize multiple faces for the specified photo.
+Face Recognition is web application which you can use to recognize multiple faces for specified photo.
 Application is developed using React, Redux, Node, Express as well as a PostgreSQL database.

 ## Features